dapr/proposals/20240912-R-scheduler-auto-scale.md

 In Dapr v1.14 we introduced the Scheduler control plane service to support the Jobs API along with scaling the Actor reminder system and the Workflow API (since it uses Actor reminders under the hood).
 The Scheduler encompasses running itself as a new process, an embedded etcd instance, and an internal cron scheduler.
-There are a few things needed to make the Scheduler a stable control plane service.
 This proposal will be detailing how to support the auto-scaling of Schedulers and secondly enhancing the Schedulers such that we optionally run etcd instances in the Schedulers under certain circumstances that make sense.
-When scaling beyond 5 etcd instances, there are little performance improvements, so it makes sense for Schedulers to become stateless at this point.
-For example, we could have 20 Schedulers, but only 5 of them would contain the embedded etcd.
+When scaling beyond 3 etcd instances, there is little performance improvement, so it makes sense for Schedulers to become stateless at this point.
+For example, we could have 20 Schedulers, but only 3 of them would contain the embedded etcd.

 ## Related Items